SheepCommander/SheepBrain/DRIVING LOG.md

 I drove the entire way with no switching.
 6:58pm to 8pm
 # September
-I drove very short distances
+I drove very short distances at day for 10 minutes each or up and down and circles in my driveway for 5 minutes
 # Saturday, May 11th
 I drove half an hour at evening from 8:30 to 9:02pm with my dad in the passenger seat.